-Join nearly 40 former U.S. servicemen and women from the Veterans Breakfast Club as they share memories of the "date which will live in infamy" to commemorate the 73rd anniversary of the attack on Pearl Harbor.
-Visitors are invited to listen in as the veterans participate in an open mic forum in the History Center's Great Hall and share how Dec.
-7. 1941 changed their lives forever.
+Join nearly 40 former U.S. servicemen and women memories of the "date which will live in infamy" to commemorate the 73rd anniversary of the attack on Pearl Harbor.
+Visitors are invited to listen in as History Center's Great Hall and share how Dec.
+7.